thiccpoet/rahulio/README.md

 ```
 //Rahulio 1.0.5 Discord Bot
 //Main method code can be found in index.js
-//Here are the initialization and instantiation of the bot
+//Here you can find the initialization and instantiation of the bot

 const Discord = require('discord.js');
 const cheerio = require('cheerio');